aawaheed/magic/backend/files/misc/common-startup-files/default.md

 * "contact.delete.hl" - Delete endpoints using HTTP DELETE verb ends with ".delete.hl"
 * "contact.patch.hl" - Patch endpoints using HTTP PATCH verb ends with ".patch.hl"

 Notice, DELETE and GET *cannot* accept payloads, only PUT, POST and PATCH accepts payloads.
-To paramatrize HTTP DELETE and GET invocations, you have to use QUERY parameters or PATH arguments.
+To parameterize HTTP DELETE and GET invocations, you have to use QUERY parameters or PATH arguments.

 #### Execute Hyperlambda